puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 With a master-agent architecture, there's no need to connect to systems individually to make changes.
-Once the agent service is running on a system, it will periodically establish a secure connection to the master, fetch any code you've applied to it, and make the changes necessary to bring the system in line with the desired state you described.
+Once the agent service is running on a system, it periodically establishes a secure connection to the master, fetches any code you've applied to it, and makes the changes necessary to bring the system in line with the desired state.
 The fact that centralized control is built in from Puppet's foundations makes monitoring and compliance much easier.

 ## The Puppet agent

-As we noted above, what we call Puppet is actually a variety of tools and services that work together to help you manage and coordinate the systems in your infrastructure.
+As we noted above, Puppet is actually a variety of tools and services that work together to help you manage and coordinate the systems in your infrastructure.
 Though this ecosystem gives you a great degree of power and control, the complexity can leave a new user wondering where to start.
-So this was the first question we answered as we put together this
-guide: "Where do we begin?"

-By introducing the Puppet agent and some of the command line tools included in the agent installation, we hope to strike the right balance between the big-picture view of Puppet and the the bottom-up fundamentals.
+By initially introducing Bolt, and now the Puppet agent and some of the command line tools included in the agent installation, there should be a balance between the big-picture view of Puppet and the the bottom-up fundamentals.
 You'll begin to understand the agent's role in the broader Puppet architecture, as well as the details of how it interacts with the system where it's installed.